aimukhin/minfft/README.md

 It achieves high performance by simple means.

 ## Overview
-The library provides routines for computing:
+The library computes:

 * Forward and inverse complex DFT,
+* Forward and inverse DFT of real data,
-* Real symmetric transforms (DCT and DST) of the types 2, 3, 4
+* Cosine and sine transforms of the types 2, 3, 4

 of any dimensionality and power-of-two lengths.